Wend3620/meteoroscanner/README.md

 #### Version 0.2 (I know there is no actual versioning, will be added formally with first .py file release:

-- Making the plot y axis in logarithm scale.
+- Making the plot's vertical axis in logarithm scale.
 - Adding a requirement of keeping pyproj version updated.

 ---